Course overview

 Developing Professional Effectiveness in Policing Practice

-PC Apprentices complete workplace competencies incorporating reflective practice, to assist them to identify their developmental learning, and to contribute to the demonstration of achievement of Independent Patrol Status
+Apprentices demonstrate reflective practice to assist in the learning process.
+They undertake completion of workplace competencies to assist them to identify their own level of learning, and to contribute to the achievement of IPS.

 Response and Community Policing

-The apprentice gains knowledge and information relating to a number of areas within policing, that impact on them in their operational duties and throughout their career.
-Managing conflict, understanding vulnerability and risk, public protection, case management, preparation for court and developing an investigative mindset, are covered throughout the module.
+Apprentices are equipped with knowledge and information relating to several areas within policing, that will impact on them in their operational duties and throughout their career.

 Year 2 core modules

-Workplace deployment is in one of the five core policing areas of roads policing, intelligence, investigations, community policing or response policing.
+Workplace deployment will be in one of the five core policing areas of Roads Policing, Intelligence, Investigations, Community Policing or Response Policing.

-Apprentices are introduced to the concept of policing vulnerability.
-They examine the nature, context, theories, models and complexities of policing and multi-agency practices relating to vulnerability and public protection, more broadly.
-They can see how the concept of 'vulnerability' has been developed and the changes that have occurred for the police service and public services, more generally.
+Apprentices explore the concept of policing vulnerability.
+They examine the nature, context, theories, models, and complexities of policing and multi-agency practices relating to vulnerability and public protection more broadly.

 Professional Standards, Ethics and Decision-Making

-This module includes a two-week taught component covering the topics of well-being and resilience, leadership and team-working and criminology and crime prevention.
+Apprentices explore wellbeing and resilience, leadership and team working and criminology and crime prevention.

 Workplace Research for Police Practitioners

-Apprentices are introduced to research methodologies relating to applied workplace research in police and policing, and to the concept of evidence-based policing in policing.
+Apprentices are introduced to research methodologies relating to applied workplace research in police and policing, and to the concept of evidence-based policing.

 They explore the key features of the research process, linking theory and research with police practice.
-They are introduced to the concept of small-scale workplace research focused upon the effective design, delivery and application of such research in policing contexts and workplace.
+They cover the concept of small-scale workplace research focused on the effective design, delivery and application of such research in policing contexts and workplace.

 Final-year core modules